 Summer program components:

 Our program provides insight into Morgan Lewis, its practices and culture through professional and social experiences.
-The summer program launches with a multi-day kickoff that brings summer associates from all offices together with firm leaders, other partners, and associates.
+The summer program launches with a multiday kickoff that brings summer associates from all offices together with firm leaders, other partners and associates.
 Summer associates have the unique opportunity to tailor their “ML Summer Experience” with the option of either spending the entire summer at the firm or spending a portion of the summer working on-site with a firm client or with a public interest organization.
-The client experience facilitates professional development by providing a deeper understanding of the operations and issues handled by in house legal departments.
-While at the firm, summer associates work on matters typically assigned to first-year associates and participate in a generous mix of training opportunities to hone skills such as legal writing and presentation style, as well as learn about substantive practice areas.
-Summer associates also participate in a variety of office social events to learn more about the firm and our lawyers.
+The client experience facilitates professional development by providing a deeper understanding of the operations and issues handled by in-house legal departments.
+While at the firm, summer associates work on matters typically assigned to first-year associates and participate in a generous mix of training opportunities to hone skills such as legal writing and presentation style.